 Typical IRR: 10-14%

 Like the core real estate investment strategy, the core-plus approach revolves around acquiring and holding assets.
-In this case, though, investors take on slightly more risk.
-Core-plus buildings typically involve some risk, in the form of the building’s condition, location, age, or another factor that might impact value.
+Core-plus buildings typically involve some risk, though, whether in the form of the building’s condition, location, age, or another factor that might impact value.
 Generally, though, core-plus buildings carry relatively stable value.

 Core-plus investors add value by either filling significant tenant vacancies or making renovations.
-For example, a core-plus investor may acquire a high-quality building, then add amenities that drive higher-paying tenants.
-This real estate investment strategy typically generates an internal rate of return around 10-14%.
+For example, a core-plus investor may acquire a high-quality building, then add amenities that attract tenants willing to pay higher rents.
+This real estate investment strategy tends to generate an internal rate of return around 10-14%.

 Summary: A relatively high-risk investment strategy in which investors acquire buildings in need of capital for a 5-7 year period